flpmat/LTSP-Cluster-Tutorial/README.md

 # Running

-To make sure everything works as expected, turn on your Application Server and only after turn on your Root Server.
+To make sure everything works as expected, turn on your Application Server first and then your Root Server.
 In the root server, the `/var/log/ltsp-cluster-lbserver.log` log file should look like this:

 ![LTSP Log](https://github.com/flpmat/ltsp-cluster-openvz/blob/master/images/ltsp-log.png)